SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Saint Patrick's Day is not a national holiday, but one that San Francisco celebrates in a large way.
 The holiday is on March 17.

-You will find celebrations on the Saturday before or after this holiday.
-The day begins with a large parade down Market Street and a fun festival in the Civic Center Plaza.
+You will find SF holiday celebrations on the Saturday before or after this date, beginning with a large parade down Market Street and a fun festival in the Civic Center Plaza.

 Easter

 Easter is another holiday that draws a large number of visitors into San Francisco.
-Every year, this holiday lands toward the end of March or in early April.
+Usually this holiday lands toward the end of March or early April.

 Mother's Day